fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 ### Points to remember about synchronisation and groups

 * The **300 MB quota** of free storage on the Zotero server is for **attached files** and not bibliographic data: if you do not synchronise your attached files, you will not exceed your storage.
 For group libraries, storage is counted on the **group owner's quota**.
 * The online account allows you to **save items directly to your online library**.
 You can add items to your Zotero library even if Zotero is not installed on the computer you are using.
-However, you do need to have the Zotero connector installed in your browser, or to use the magic wand to add by identifier.
+However, you do need to have Zotero Connector installed in your browser, or to use the magic wand to add by identifier.
 * In your online library, you will find some of the features of your local library.
 Note that the local application is essential for **word processor integrations**.
 * Although the right to read the group library may be granted to everybody, **this access is limited to bibliographic data**: attached files remain accessible only to group members.
 * Make sure **you assign rights correctly**.
 For example, if the rights of group members are limited to reading the library, don't forget to give administrator rights to all the members who need to edit the library.